Gransformer: Transformer-based Graph Generation: Introduction

 \item An autoregressive familiarity measure between nodes is introduced to represent the structural properties of the graphs.
 In both attention layers and positional encoding, we use this measure.

 \item The model is prevented from generating isolated nodes using a proper sampling method based on the corresponding probability distribution. \end{itemize}

-In this paper we tackle the problem of generating simple undirected graphs, with no self loops, no duplicate edges and no node or edge labels.
+In this paper, we only consider generating simple undirected graphs, with no self-loops, no duplicate edges, and no node or edge labels.
 However, Gransformer can be easily extended to handle these cases.